 The biggest key to navigating living together during divorce is to make some ground rules!
 Rules can protect each of you and provide boundaries during a time when things could get heated really quickly.
 Here are some ground rules that work well for other couples living together during the divorce process:

 I hope these ideas help you navigate this tough time period that you’re in the same house with your STBX.
-These suggestions will help make this time less painful for you, your kids and your soon-to-be-ex.
-Every parent wants their kids to turn out happy and emotionally well.
-In fact, many people delay divorce because they’re worried about how it will affect their children.
-But believe it or not, studies have shown that divorce is not what hurts kids.
-What hurts kids is high conflict between their parents, which they tend to internalize.
+These suggestions will help make this time less painful for you, your kids and your soon-to-be-ex. |

 AuthorJill Barnett Kaufman is a Divorce Coach, Therapist, Parent Educator and Divorce Mediator.
 She is an experienced professional who helps clients discover new ways to resolve a variety of challenges when considering divorce, starting the process of divorce or are already divorced.
 Archives